mvolkmann/blog/src/alpine.md

 These are used as attributes on HTML elements.

 Some directives accept a string of JavaScript code as their value.
-The JavaScript code can call builtin and custom JavaScript functions.
+The JavaScript code can call built-in and custom JavaScript functions.

 If embedding JavaScript code as the value of an Alpine directive seems to make the HTML too cluttered, there is the option to